YawLighthouse/UMG-Slate-Compendium/README.md

 The Game Layer Manager is an interface that has the barebones information for getting the geometry of the viewport, getting the local player using this widget, adding layers of widgets(not recommended unless you know what you’re doing) which holds all slate widgets that have been added to that specific viewport, and for holding the actual game viewport slate widget.
-The Game Layer Manager is located in `SGameLayerManager.h/cpp` and you can find the interface (`IGameLayerManager`) and a compound widget that is the `SGameLayerManager` which handles displaying the game viewport widget using a simple rectangle layout that is retrieved from the game viewport client.
+The Game Layer Manager is located in `SGameLayerManager.h/cpp` and you can find the interface (`IGameLayerManager`) and a compound widget that is the `SGameLayerManager` which handles displaying the game viewport widget(also useful as a basic example implementation of the interface) using a simple rectangle layout that is retrieved from the game viewport client.
 The `SGameLayerManager` also routes changes to DPI scale and for scaling the viewport based on the DPI scale value including all of its widget layers.

 <a name="viewport-layout"></a>